haunting and mesmerising

 Rebecca studied in depth many musical traditions before starting her own band in 1991 and has been part of many varied folk-rock bands and folk choirs with the older songs being her particular interest.
 Rebecca was influenced by the fabulous musicians in the city she grew up in, a city which celebrates well over 50 cultures from across the world.

 Inspired to sing from the age of ten, after meeting her parents friends Sylvia Fricker and Ian Tyson with their dedication to traditional music, rhythms and unique harmonies, Rebecca's traditional music education grew while presenting as a co-host the celtic traditional music radio show Music from the Glen with Graham Ashby on CKCU Radio, Ottawa, in the early 80’s.
-Her parents were filmakers, hailing from Calgary and Ottawa, and made many documentary films for the CBC on Canadian folk musicians while Rebecca was growing up, including Gordon Lightfoot, Ian and Sylvia, and the important folk song collector Edith Fowke.
-Encounters with these dedicated people led Rebecca into researching older folk field recordings stored at a library near her junior high school, the beginning foundations of building a traditional repertoire.
+Her parents were filmakers, hailing from Calgary and Ottawa, and made many documentary films for the CBC on Canadian folk musicians while Rebecca was growing up, including Gordon Lightfoot, Ian and Sylvia, and the Canadian folk song collector Edith Fowke.
+Encounters with these extraordinary people led Rebecca into researching older folk field recordings stored at a library near her junior high school.
+Rebecca listened to and learned hundreds of traditional songs, learning to sing them directly from the voices of older traditional singers, the beginning foundations to building a traditional repertoire.

 announcing